Babelscape/AMRs-Assemble/README.md

 The previously shown commands assume the use of the DFS-based linearization.
 To use BFS or PENMAN decomment the relevant lines in `configs/config.yaml` (for training).
 As for the evaluation scripts, substitute the `--penman-linearization --use-pointer-tokens` line with `--use-pointer-tokens` for BFS or with `--penman-linearization` for PENMAN.

 ### License
 This project is released under the CC-BY-NC-SA 4.0 license (see `LICENSE`).
-If you use AMRs-Assemble!, please put a link to this repo.
+If you use AMRs-Assemble!, please reference the paper and put a link to this repo.